 Summary: Explains course activities, policies, and recommendations.

-I will use the following scheme as a base for weighting grades for individual activities in the final grade:
+I will use the following scheme as a basis for computing final grades.

-I do not believe in "grading on a curve"; I would be very pleased if you all earned A's in this course.
+I do not believe in "grading on a curve."
+I may adjust grades upward if I feel they are not representative of your learning, but I will not adjust them downward.
+I would be thrilled if you all earned A's in this course.

-This class meets three times per week on Monday, Wednesday, and Friday from 1:15 to 2:05 p.m.
+This class meets three times per week on Monday, Wednesday, and Friday.
 Although this is nominally a lecture class, don't expect much lecturing from me!

 Because much of our work in this course involves collaboration and discussion, you will be evaluated on your participation.

 Students who are present, on time, prepared, and who make positive contributions to discussion or other classwork can expect to earn 90 points (an A-) for their participation grade.
 I will reward students who provide significant insights or guide discussion in productive ways with a higher participation score.
 Students who fail to participate regularly or who participate in counterproductive ways (e.g., by dominating the conversation or making inappropriate comments) can expect to earn a lower score.

 One unexcused absence (your "oops" day) will have no effect on your participation score.
 Missing 2-3 classes will reduce your participation score by 10 points.
 Missing 5-6 classes will reduce your participation grade by 25 points.
 Missing 7 or more classes will reduce your participation grade by 50 points.
 I will take attendance most days.

 To have your absence count as excused, you must either (a) ensure that I receive documentation of the circumstances of your absence from Health Services or Student Affairs, or (b) contact me to make suitable arrangements at least a week in advance.
 In particular, students on sports teams should provide me with their game schedules as soon as possible.